robotframework/robotframework/tools/README.txt

 =====

-This directory contains supporting tools that can be used with Robot Framwork.
+This directory contains supporting tools that can be used with Robot Framework.
 These tools help in some common tasks, but are not part of the core framework.
 Most tools show a help text describing their purpose and usage when they are executed from the command line without arguments or with '--help' option.

-fileviewery
+fileviewer
     A graphical tool for monitoring text file.
 The main usage is monitoring Robot Framework's debug files (see --debugfile option) on Windows and systems where `tail` command is not available.